pantheonsh/passphr/README.md

+![Example screenshot](/example.png)

 # Passphr
-A simple, static and small passphr generator.
+A simple, static and small passphrase generator.

-![Example screenshot](/example.png)
+## Offline use
+This webapp uses the HTML5 Application Cache API, so it can be used when offline.

 ## License
 do What The Fuck you want to Public License